 We exited the stratosphere, breezing through fluffy clouds into low altitude, as the landing wheels sprung from our small Lufthansa jet.
-Just then, through the airplane window, our eyes glanced upon the massive Mount Vesuvius – majestic in its steaming grandeur and the source of Naples’ power and fertility.
+Just then, through the airplane window, our eyes glanced upon the massive Mount Vesuvius – majestic in its steaming grandeur and the source of power and fertility in Naples.

 Just then, Pierre asked us if we had been to Italy previously.

 “Sure.
 We were last in Italy a few years ago,” we said.
 “And where did you visit?” he asked as he patiently drove through the rush hour anarchy.
 “We visited Rome, Bologna and Florence when we were last here.” we explained.
 “Oh.
 Those cities are Italy,” he stated with a cynical French accent.

 “Naples is Africa.”